-American Express is offering 50,000 Bonus Membership Rewards Points for New Amex Card Members who apply for the American Express Explorer Credit Card and spend $4,000 or more on eligible purchases within the first 3 months of the approval date.
+American Express is offering 75,000 Bonus Membership Rewards Points1 plus an additional 20,000 Bonus Points to New Amex Card Members who apply for the American Express Explorer Credit Card via the link on this page by 27 May 2025 and spend $4,000 or more on eligible purchases within the first 3 months of the approval date.
 Minimum spend, eligibility and T&Cs apply.

 To take advantage of this offer, make sure to click the red ‘FIND OUT MORE & APPLY’ button on the right of this guide.